dlion/domenicoluciani/_posts/2023-06-08-how-i-passed-my-aws-certified-developer-exam.md

 ---
-layout: post
-title: "How I Passed my AWS Certified Developer Exam"
+title: How I Passed my AWS Certified Developer Exam
-date: 2023-06-08 08:00:00
-categories: [Programming, Life]
+description: A few weeks ago I passed my AWS Certified Developer Associate (DVA-02) exam and I thought it would have been nice to document how _heck_ I accomplished to do it on a first try,…
+tags:
+- engineering
 cover: "/assets/images/covers/cloud_cert_aws.png"
-lang: en
 ---

 A few weeks ago [I passed my AWS Certified Developer Associate (DVA-02) exam](https://domenicoluciani.com/2023/05/16/aws-certified-developer-associate-certification.html) and I thought it would have been nice to document how _heck_ I accomplished to do it on a first try, and of course provide some hints to whoever wants to do the same. 🧑🏻‍💻👨🏻‍💻